TL;DR

 - Revenue - annual revenue estimates

-- Tech stack - what software they use (CRM, marketing automation, etc.)
+- Tech stack - what software they run (CRM, marketing automation, support tools)

-- Funding and investors - for targeting growth-stage companies
+- Funding and investors - useful for targeting growth-stage companies with budget

 Behavioral enrichment